Harper Woods, Michigan: Geography

-Harper Woods is located between the City of Detroit and St. Clair Shores, and between Detroit and the Grosse Pointes.
-Harper Wood borders Macomb County along 8 Mile Road on its north side.
+Harper Woods is located between the City of Detroit, Eastpointe, St. Clair Shores, and Grosse Pointe Woods.
+Harper Woods borders Macomb County along 8 Mile Road on its north side.
 It is located along I-94.
 Eastland Center was the community's shopping center until it closed in 2021.
 Harper Woods has no rail access.

 According to the United States Census Bureau, the city has a total area of 2.61 sqmi, all land.